 Here’s my writing about writing for this week.
-There were posts on re-using material, the damaging effect of typos, and using your writer’s notebook.
+There were posts on jargon, book writing advice from Herman Melville, and Robert Cialdini’s Influence: The Psychology of Persuasion.

 You’ll find my writing about leadership and talent development on my Three Star Leadership Blog.

 I’m writing blog posts for one client.
 I’m helping a strategy consultant write his book, and working on a book about what Professor Clay Christensen says could be “more important than disruption.”
 I’m also coaching two other authors through the process of writing and publishing their first book.